 - Wrist injuries

 If you or a member of your family has been injured while riding an escalator, it is important to seek immediate medical attention for these injuries.
-This will assure all injuries have been cared for while also providing you with necessary documents which can be used to formulate a case against the injury causing individual or entity.
+This will assure all injuries have been cared for while also providing you with necessary documents, which can be used to formulate a case against the injury-causing individual or entity.

-How to Avoid Escalator Accident Injuries
+How To Avoid Escalator Accident Injuries

-Essentially, an escalator can be considered to be a form or transportation.
+Essentially, an escalator can be considered to be a form of transportation.
 Many cities even dedicate entire weeks during the year to promote escalator safety due to the fact that negligence is often associated with escalator accidents.

 Some tips to avoid escalator accident injuries include:

-- Avoid taking excessive luggage, bags, or cargo on escalator
+- Avoid taking excessive luggage, bags or cargo on escalator

 - Do not take any wheelchairs, strollers or grocery carts on escalator